-Guinness Ghana announced as title sponsor for Ghana DJ Awards; Smirnoff to fuel the excitement
+Guinness Ghana announced as Title Sponsor for Ghana DJ Awards; Smirnoff to fuel the excitement

-The buzz and excitement surrounding the 11th edition of the Ghana DJ Awards has reached a fever pitch today as organizers reveal Guinness Ghana as the event’s new headline sponsor.
-The event will now be referred to as ‘Guinness Ghana DJ Awards’ powered by Smirnoff.
+The buzz and excitement surrounding the 11th edition of the Ghana DJ Awards have reached a fever pitch today as organizers reveal Guinness Ghana as the event’s new headline sponsor.
+The event will now be referred to as the ‘Guinness Ghana DJ Awards’ powered by Smirnoff.

-The partnership with Guinness Ghana, renowned manufacturers and importers of global iconic brands (with its parent company, Diageo), has stirred tremendous anticipation for the upcoming events.
+The partnership with Guinness Ghana, a renowned manufacturer and importer of global iconic brands (with its parent company, Diageo), has stirred tremendous anticipation for the upcoming events.

+The CEO of Merqury Republic Africa, the creative force behind the event, shared his excitement, saying, "Today marks an exciting chapter in the history of the Ghana DJ Awards as we proudly unveil Guinness Ghana as our esteemed title sponsor.

 In addition to Guinness Ghana's title sponsorship, organizers also indicated that Smirnoff, which is a unique product of Guinness will fuel the excitement by powering the festival's various activities, especially the Pubfest national tour which kicks off from Sunyani.